 Amur leopards are at risk from poaching - their beautiful coats are particularly sought after, as well as their bones which are used in traditional Asian medicines.

-We work alongside TRAFFIC (the wildlife trade monitoring network) to investigate and crack down on the illegal trade in Amur leopard products – and to reduce demand, so that this trade will no longer be a significant threat to the conservation of this species.
+We work alongside TRAFFIC (the wildlife trade monitoring network) to investigate and crack down on the illegal trade in Amur leopard products – and to reduce demand, so that this trade will no longer be a significant threat to the conservation of this animal.

 We’re working with local communities, regional authorities and governments to increase the amount of protected land that’s available to Amur leopards.
-We promote ways to reduce illegal and unsustainable forest practices.
+We also promote ways to reduce illegal and unsustainable forest practices.

 Your adoption and support will help us: